Lepelley/MVC-PHP/README.md

 # MVC-PHP
- Mini framework MVC with PHP
+ Mini framework MVC with PHP (example of project with : https://www.github.com/Leyzou/Portfolio).

 # Configuration
 Configure Model/Manager.php file to adapt it to your project.